Volunteer at IU Health Arnett, Frankfort and White Memorial

 The intangible benefits of volunteering are many.
 A volunteer may benefit from an improved sense of self-worth, pride and accomplishment while improving the lives of others.
 Hospital volunteer opportunities provide the added benefit of interacting with those you are helping so you can see the difference you make in the lives of others.

-2. Increase your social and relationship skills
+- Increases your social and interpersonal skills

-4. Teach you valuable job skills
+- Teaches valuable job skills

 Pet Therapy Program